‘Sleepwalking’ is the long-awaited debut album from the classically trained German songstress NINA.

 Sitting comfortably alongside acts such as NINA, AVEC SANS, PRIEST and FEATHERS, if they maintain the upward artistic trajectory that has seen them cross synth wave and classic synth pop with AOR and melodic new wave, then SOL FLARE might overtake them all and join CHVRCHES.

-Having already impressed at Synth Wave Live, SOL FLARE possess an attractive style blend that could see them appeal to many more.
+Having already impressed at gigs in London, SOL FLARE possess an attractive style blend that could see them appeal to many more.